A Matrix Theory Construction of the IIA/IIB Wall: IIA/IIB Wall

 With a non-perturbative definition of the IIA/IIB wall in hand, we now comment on the effect the wall has on various Type II objects.
 In the notation of Figure \ref{fig:MSTAB}, we will work in the middle two regions at finite $\epsilon>0$ for ease of exposition.

 By construction, a fundamental IIA string becomes a fundamental IIB string as it crosses the wall.
-However, one can still ask: what is the fate of the individual string states with $(-1)^{F_L}=-1$ as they cross the wall?
+However, one can still ask: what is the fate of the individual string states with $(-1)^{F_L}=-1$ as they cross the wall\footnote{We will occasionally drop the IIA and IIB subscripts on $(-1)^{F_L}$ when the interpretation is clear.}?
 From Appendix \ref{app:TheOrb}, we know from the orbifolding procedure that the left-moving Ramond sector of IIA is projected out of the Hilbert space for $\tau>\tau_0$, while the left-moving Ramond states of IIB will arise in the twisted sector Hilbert space.
 We also saw from Appendix \ref{app:TheOrb}, that these $(-1)^{F_L}_{IIA}=-1$ states of IIA still exist as states albeit in a \textit{defect} Hilbert space, see Figure \ref{fig:stateop}.
 The defect in question is the topological line defect which generates the quantum symmetry of the $(-1)^{F_L}_{IIA}$ gauging, which is $(-1)^{F_L}_{IIB}$.
 In the formalism of GS lightcone perturbation theory \cite{Green:1987mn}, these defect Hilbert spaces are not included so these do not lead to propagating states in this setting.

 From the $g_s=0$ MST perspective however, there is a priori no reason to discard such states as the defect Hilbert space data is part of the CFT data.
 Indeed we can argue explicitly that they gain a non-perturbative correction to their masses when $g_s>0$.
 To see this, it will be more straightforward to flip the setup $\tau\rightarrow -\tau$ and instead consider defect Hilbert space states for Type IIA MST.
 In other words, these are $(-1)^{F_L}_{IIB}=-1$ states in the usual (i.e. non-defect) Hilbert space on the IIB side.